 Who We Are

-Through our journey, we witnessed grantees moving through leadership transitions without capacity building support or the financial resources they required.
+Through our journey, we witnessed grantees moving through leadership transitions without capacity-building support or the financial resources they required.

 How We Work